 Assessing COVID-19 is particularly awkward as the outcome of the risk assessment for one group within a School will have an impact on another: teaching staff, support staff, visitors and contractors (if these groups are allowed access) and pupils of varying age groups and class size.

-The overall assessment of risk will require daily revision and will include, but not be limited to, the following questions:
+The overall assessment of risk will require regular revision and will include, but not be limited to, the following questions:

 Is government advice being regularly accessed, assessed, recorded and applied?